 The following information explains the payment policy as it applies to noncredit courses and events offered by the University of Wisconsin-River Falls Outreach office.
 Requests for exceptions to this policy may be made in writing to the Outreach office for consideration.

-For payment policies for credit courses and events, visit the Accounts Receivable web site.
+For payment policies for credit courses and events, visit the Student Billing web site.

 Please note: Additional requirements and exceptions to our noncredit policies may also be included on the registration forms and web sites for specific noncredit courses, programs and events.